mlazdans/qnote/README.md

 </p>

 # Known issues
-- Column handler does not work with TB 115
+- Column handler text preview does not work with TB115 and newer
-- QuickFilter does not work with TB 115.
+- QuickFilter does not work with TB115 and newer.
 You can still use message search.
 - Search and filters working only when using _folder storage_ option.
 - Does not work very well together with <a href="https://addons.thunderbird.net/en-US/thunderbird/addon/gmail-conversation-view/">Conversations</a> plugin.
 - TB 91.x versions does not work well on Macs when using _Floating panel_ window option.